ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 Metastatic pancreatic cancer

 Your treatment plan may include a combination of the treatments discussed above.
-Treatment options for people with metastatic pancreatic cancer depend heavily on a patient’s overall health and preferences.
+Treatment options for people with metastatic pancreatic cancer depend heavily on a patient’s overall health, preferences, and support system.

-Occasionally, another gemcitabine-based combination may be used, such as the combination of gemcitabine and cisplatin.
+Occasionally, another gemcitabine-based or fluorouracil-based combination may be used, such as gemcitabine plus cisplatin, gemcitabine plus capecitabine, or FOLFOX.

 Second-line options include those listed below.
 These are generally for when the disease worsens or patients experienced severe side effects during first-line therapy.